ORGULLO LATINO

 Reading time: 3 minutes

-As a child, limónes were an ever-constant presence in the kitchen.
+As a child, limónes were a constant presence in our kitchen.

-And, of course, a bowl with freshly cut limones was always sitting on the table.
+And, of course, a bowl of freshly cut limones was always sitting on the table.

-But the use of fresh limónes extends far beyond my home.
+But the use of fresh limónes extends far beyond my own home.

-Today, they are widely used in cooking across pretty much the whole of Latin America, whether enjoying having a zingy bowl of ceviche in Peru or chowing down on some serious street food, like esquites or elote preparados.
+Today, they are widely used in cooking across pretty much the whole of Latin America, whether in a zingy bowl of ceviche in Peru or a range of street foods, like esquites or elote preparado.

-As well as food, they're also important for a number of drinks, too.
-For instance, while people might debate whether or not you include a raw egg in pisco sour, for example, what is certain is that it should always contain freshly squeezed límon.
+It would also seem that most Latin American drinks are incomplete without the addition of limón.
+For instance, while people might debate whether or not you include a raw egg in pisco sour, one thing for certain is that must contain freshly squeezed límon.

 Limónes have numerous uses in Latino dishes.

-You can add fresh juice to snacks, such as cucumber slices along with a dash of Tajín; drinks, from lemonade to micheladas; main dishes, like a plate of tacos de pastor or a bowl of sopa de lima; and desserts like a simple but delicious Carlota de limón that’s reminiscent of key lime pie.
+You can use a squeeze of limón juice to elevate snacks, such as cucumber slices along with a dash of Tajín; drinks, from lemonade to micheladas; main dishes, like a plate of tacos de pastor or a bowl of sopa de lima; and desserts like a simple but delicious Carlota de limón (a dish that's reminiscent of key lime pie).

-For example, when I was younger, our neighbors had a big tree with long, thin branches that would peek into our yard.
-Whenever we ran out of limónes, we would run for a long stick and use it to move the branches until some fell to our feet.
+When I was younger, our neighbors had a big tree with long, thin branches that would hang over into our yard.
+All we needed to do was run over with a long stick, shake the branches, and a pile of fresh limones would fall at our feet.

 Another reason may be the flavor it adds to a dish.
-So many Latinos use citrus in the same way that vinegar is used in many Asian cuisines.
+Many Latinos use citrus in the same way that vinegar is used in many Asian cuisines.
 Acidic ingredients add bright, fresh notes to our food while also enhancing the other components of the dish.

 After all, making any great dish is all about finding the perfect balance between the sweet, salty, sour, bitter, and umami notes.

 Acid can also be used in many dishes to tenderize protein.
-Like ceviche – this traditional dish consists of a fish filet "cooked" only with límon juice and served with onions, tomato, and fresh cilantro.
+Take ceviche for example – this traditional dish consists of raw fish marinated only with límon juice and served with onions, tomato, and fresh cilantro.

-In addition to this, no one can deny that lime juice goes perfectly with two other key components of our cuisine: chile and spice.
-A little spicy, a little acidic – is there anything better?
+No one can deny that lime juice marries perfectly with two other key components of our cuisine: chile and coriander.
+A little spice, a little fragance, a little acid – is there anything better?

-So, if you ever find yourself with a home-cooked meal that is lacking something, just squeeze in some fresh limón juice.
-This simple trick works wonders in pretty much any dish.
+So, if you ever find yourself with a home-cooked meal that is lacking, just add a dash of fresh limón juice.
+This simple trick works wonders, you'll see.

 Limes, lemons, limas, and limónes: what’s the difference?

 In most Spanish-speaking countries, lemons are "limónes" and limes are "limas".
-Sounds pretty straightforward, right?
-In reality, it's not that simple.
+Pretty straightforward, right?
+Well, think again.

-In Mexico, for example, limón (a word typically used as a direct translation for 'lemons') are the small, green fruits the English-speaking world calls limes.
-And limas are those big, yellow fruits known in the US as lemons.
+In Mexico, the word limón (whose direct translation is 'lemon') refers to the small, green fruits that the English-speaking world calls limes.
+And lima refers to the big, yellow fruits known in the US as lemons.

-Remezcla recounts a funny story about how their team – which consists of Mexican, Salvadorans, and Nicaraguans, among others – all had different opinions about not only how to say each one in Spanish, but what they actually were.
+Remezcla recounts a funny story about how members of their team – which consists of Mexican, Salvadorans, and Nicaraguans, among others – each have different ideas about what constitutes a lima or limón.

 They found that the confusion stems from the fact that neither limes nor lemons are native to Latin America (despite the fact that countries in Latin America are now some of the world's biggest lime producers).